BAMresearch/NFDI4IngScientificWorkflowRequirements/docs/fairness.rst

 -------------

-Integration of externally published research data in a research project may be cumbersome, if the data is not well-documented or self-explanatory.
+Integration of externally published research data in a research project may be cumbersome if the data is not well-documented or self-explanatory.
 To mitigate this, data should be published in standard formats that are widely used in the community to guarantee their seamless integration into other projects.
 Moreover, rich metadata should be provided, which explains the contents of the data in detail and in a machine-readable format.
-..
-TODO i.e. the data used in the project should be FAIR

 .. _reusable_software: